toilet bubbling while shower is running indicating shared drain or vent pressure issue

 5. Gradual System Imbalance

-Over time, small changes in airflow, buildup, or minor restrictions can reduce the system’s efficiency.
+Over time, small changes in airflow, buildup, or minor restrictions can reduce efficiency.
+These gradual shifts can lead to pressure inconsistencies that eventually become noticeable as bubbling during specific usage conditions.

 Common Patterns Homeowners Notice

-This issue often develops gradually and follows recognizable patterns:
+This issue often develops gradually and follows recognizable patterns that indicate system-wide interaction rather than a single isolated problem.

-These patterns help indicate that the issue is developing within the system rather than being caused by a single event.
+These patterns suggest that the issue is developing within the system rather than being caused by a one-time event.

 5 Warning Signs You Shouldn’t Ignore